 The overbuilt index of a horse indicates the proportion of its height at withers and at croup.
 A horse with downhill conformation (height at croup higher than height at withers) is indicated as the best riding horse by Padilha et al (2017), since stronger muscles in the hind limbs and taller hind limbs indicate greater power for jumping and the ability to give a solo performance.
 In line with the current findings, Mcmanus et al (2005) in Campeiro horses, Rezende et al (2014) in Brazilian sport horses and Mariz et al (2015) in Quarter horses reported a slightly downhill conformation.
-However, uphill conformation was reported as an important characteristic by Lucena et al (2015) in Marchador horses.
+However, uphill conformation was reported as an important characteristic by Lucena et al (2015) in Marchador horses and Kristjansson et al (2016) in Icelandic horses.